pripri99/Floorplan-Generation/README.md

 # Data Generation
 Due to the lack of floorplan dataset.
-Try to generate our own dataset from images on the webstie
+Try to generate our own dataset from  floorplan images on the website https://www.planimage.com/

 Reference for Unet model:
 O. Ronneberger, P. Fischer, and T. Brox, “U-Net: Convolutional Networks for Biomedical Image Segmentation,” arXiv.org, 18-May-2015.
 [Online].
 Available: https://arxiv.org/abs/1505.04597.
 [Accessed: 4-May-2021].